ZiminYue/CosmosVision/DevLogs/Development.md

 - But verified the feasibility of remote testing via a video call.

 ### October 6
-- Found that adding some music could improve immersion during testing, downloaded a royalty-free "cosmos" music from Pixabay (https://pixabay.com/music/ambient-floating-in-space-full-soundtrack-272331/) and planned to make it play with the code (not via other media player software)
+- Found that adding some music could improve immersion during testing, downloaded a royalty-free "cosmos" music from Pixabay (https://pixabay.com/music/ambient-floating-in-space-full-soundtrack-272331/) and planned to make it play with the code (not via other media player software).

 ### October 7
-- Fixed the bug preventing mouse interaction with the scene in "manual camera mode"
+- Fixed the bug preventing mouse interaction with the scene in "manual camera mode".
-- Improved the guiding messages
+- Improved the guiding messages.

 ### October 9
 - Improved guiding messages.
 - Added an auto music playing feature.

+### October 20
+- Cleaned the code, removed invalid key controls.
+- Improved guiding messages.
+- Added multilingual options.